ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0008_Gitflow_Tailoring.md

 1. The GITHUB repository for Medical Data Networks LLC (MDN) is distributed.
 As such, each and every developer and officer of the firm retains a complete copy of the MDN repositories on their laptop.
 This provides adequate storage, security, and reliability of all company records.

-2. The firm's GITHUB server has the origin.
+2. The firm's GITHUB server has as the "origin" a server assigned by github.com an application service provider.

 3. The central repo holds two main branches with infinite lifetime: